revanthstrakz/rahulpnath/content/drafts/azure_webjobs_dotnet_core_build_depoy.markdown

     publishLocation: 'Container'
 ```

-On saving the pipeline file, it will commit to your repository with the specified file name ([azure-pipelines.yml](https://rahulpnath.visualstudio.com/YouTube%20Samples/_git/MessageSender.Function?path=%2Fazure-pipelines.yml)).
-We now have out build pipeline, which creates a build artifact, a zip file with the console application executable (the Web Job) and the associated dll's.
+On saving the pipeline file, it will commit to your repository with the specified filename ([azure-pipelines.yml](https://rahulpnath.visualstudio.com/YouTube%20Samples/_git/MessageSender.Function?path=%2Fazure-pipelines.yml)).
+We now have out build pipeline, which creates a build artifact, a zip file with the console application executable (the Web Job) and the associated DLL's.

 ### Release Pipeline

 Azure Web Jobs are deployed to Azure Web app either independently or as part of the Web App that it lives under.
-In this example it is getting deployed independently.
-If you want to package it along with a Web App you can update the build pipeline to generate the Web App to the '(Build.BinariesDirectory)/publish_output' folder.
+In this example, it is getting deployed independently.
+If you want to package it along with a Web App, you can update the build pipeline to generate the Web App to the '(Build.BinariesDirectory)/publish_output' folder.
 [Check out an example here](https://www.youtube.com/watch?v=QbmLxfRCt38) where I build and deploy a Create React Application

-To create a new Release Pipeline, go to the Releases section under Pipelines in Azure DevOps as shown in the image below (1).
+To create a new Release Pipeline, go to the Releases section under Pipelines in Azure DevOps, as shown in the image below (1).

 ![](../images/devops_webjob_release_pipeline.jpg)

 Select the Artifact that you want to deploy (2).
 In this case, choose the build pipeline that we created in the previous step.

-Stages in Release pipeline represent the different environments that you want to deploy your application to.
-In the example above I have added two stages - 'Dev' and 'Test'.
-Any time a release is created it is automatically triggered to the 'Dev' environment.
-Once you have all the changes required, you can manually deploy it to the next stage - in this case 'Test'.
+Stages in the Release pipeline represent the different environments that you want to deploy your application.
+In the example above, I have added two stages - 'Dev' and 'Test.'
+Any time a release is created, it is automatically deployed to the 'Dev' environment.
+You can manually deploy it to the next stage ('Test') when you have the code ready for Testing.

 ![Azure DevOps Release Dev Stage Tasks - 'Deploy Azure App Service' Task to deploy WebJob to Azure WebApp](../images/devops_webjob_release_stage.jpg)

 The 'Dev' and 'Test' stage has a single task in it - [Deploy Azure App Service Task](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureRmWebAppDeploymentV4/README.md).You can specify the Azure Subscription (1) to which the WebJob needs to be deployed to, select the App Service name (2).
 The package or folder path specifies the path to the artifact.
 When a release is created, the linked artifact is automatically downloaded to the '_\$(System.DefaultWorkingDirectory)_' by DevOps.
-The zip file that we published as part of the build pipeline, will be available in this location.
+The zip file that we published as part of the build pipeline will be available in this location.

-Depending on the environment you are running, you might want to configure differnt queues and resources that the WebJob must interact with.
+Depending on the environment you are running, the WebJob will connect to different resources.
 Add these values as Release Variables to your Release pipeline.
-To replace this in the configuration file, use the 'File Trasforms & Variable Substitution Options' and specify the 'appsettings.json' file name.
-DevOps will automatically replace varialbes that match the name in the file with that in the Release Variables.
+To replace this in the configuration file, use the 'File Transforms & Variable Substitution Options' and specify the 'appsettings.json' file name.
+DevOps will automatically replace variables that match the name in the file with that in the Release Variables.

 The Azure WebJobs deployment is successfully set up.
-Trigger a new build , which should automtically trigger a new release and deploy it to the Web App that you have selected for the environment.
+Trigger a new build, which should automatically trigger a new release and deploy it to the Web App that you have selected for the environment.

-Find the related source code and the build/release pipleine below.
+Find the related source code and the build/release pipeline below.

 **[Source Code](https://rahulpnath.visualstudio.com/YouTube%20Samples/_git/MessageSender.Function)**
 **[Build Pipeline](https://rahulpnath.visualstudio.com/YouTube%20Samples/_build?definitionId=16)**